 The gang came into prominence during the Pachuca era of the 1940s and were one of the first gangs to develop rivalries with all the surrounding varrios, including Primera Flats, Varrio Nuevo Estrada and El Hoyo.

 During the 1950s, White Fence members socialized at the Jewel Theatre on Whittier Blvd near Indiana Street.
 The theatre closed during the 1960s.

-Today, White Fence is one of the largest geographical gangs in the Boyle Heights / East Los Angeles section of the County and in 2006 the Los Angeles City Attorney’s office filed a civil injunction against the gang, labeling it an nuisance.
+Today, White Fence is one of the largest geographical gangs in the Boyle Heights / East LA section of the County and in 2006 the Los Angeles City Attorney’s office filed a civil injunction against the gang, labeling it a nuisance.

 According to retired Sheriff deputy Richard Valdemar, “White Fence was one of the largest and most violent gangs in Los Angeles when I was growing up during the 1950s and 1960s.
 They claim to be the first to carry out a drive by shooting and are largely responsible for moving warfare from the fair fight to the urban terrorist mentality we see today.”

 Felipe “Casper” Herrera and Raul Montano from White Fence gang talk about getting shot with no fear.
 Herrera has been shot on 3 separate occasions and states that he is prepared to get shot again.

 The clicks from the ES White Fence gang in Boyle Heights includes the Tiny Locos (TLS), The Hole Locos (THLS), Spiders (SPS), Pee Wees, Cherries, Monstro (Monster), Lil Spiders, CDK, Malos (MLS), and the Alley Locos.